top of page

 -Wear clothes that can get dirty.

 -Two weeks before the workshop, please send me a JPEG or PDF no larger than 5MB of an image that I will convert into a film.
 You will use this film to expose your plate.
-Images should have contrast, not be too dark and can be color or black & white, but through this process, it essentially becomes a black & white image.
+Images should have contrast, not be too dark and can be color or black & white, but through this process, the image becomes black & white.
 Feel free to send a few and I can chose what will work best.

 Send images to kadiesalfi@gmail.com